vc1492a/vidhop.tv/readme.md

 ### Future Updates

-- fix load bug (mostly in Chrome but also occurs in Safari and Firefox)
 - HTTPS and SSL, vidhop.tv goes secure
-- info and support emails
 - privacy policy and terms of service
 - links to social media accounts
 - MTV mode (what MTV used to be)